al-husayn/al-husayn/README.md

-## I'm a Software Developer and an IT Support Specialist!!
+## I'm a Software Developer, Aspiring Blockchain Developer and an IT Support Specialist!!

 - 🌱 I’m currently focusing on JavaScript, Typescript, React, NextJS, Python & C#  🤣